fizwidget/fizwidget.github.io/source/_posts/2014-07-06-implicit-futures-in-ruby.markdown

 categories: [concurrency, ruby, futures]
 ---

 Say we're writing a program that performs several time-consuming operations, like network requests, disk accesses, or complex calculations.
 We want them to execute concurrently, but we also want our code to remain simple and easy to understand.
-There are many ways of approaching this problem, but in this post I'll focus on *implicit futures* and they can be implemented in Ruby.
+There are many ways of approaching this problem, but in this post I'll focus on *implicit futures* and how they can be implemented in Ruby.

 <!-- more -->